Venue: the Civic Suite 0.1A, Pathfinder House, St Mary's Street, Huntingdon PE29 3TN

-To approve as correct records the Minutes of the meetings of the Committee held on 7th February and 23rd May 2018.
+To approve as a correct record the Minutes of the meeting of the Committee held on 4th September 2019.

-The Minutes of the meetings of the Employment Committee held on 7th February and 23rd May 2018 were approved as a correct record and signed by the Chairman.
+The Minutes of the meeting of the Committee held on 4th September 2019, were approved as a correct record and signed by the Chairman.

 To receive from Members declarations as to disclosable pecuniary and other interests in relation to any Agenda Item.